-The debate among mobile developers is on.
-Are apps the sure-fire way to consumers wallets, or is it mobile websites?
+There’s a debate among mobile developers.
+Are apps the surefire way to consumers’ wallets, or are mobile websites the golden road?
 On smartphones, apps have proved hugely popular.
-These tiny programs that usually do one thing really well have clicked with consumers to even Apple’s, the company that first brought apps to us, surprise.
-Apps have made some developers rich, and for others provide a viable income stream.
-But the fact is apps are not an efficient way to deliver functionality.
-Each app must be developed several times — once for each smartphone platform — in order to reach the widest number of users.
-They must also be maintained and updated across these platforms, and in order for people to get them they have to be found and purchased, or provided free, through an app store.
+These tiny programs that usually do one thing well have clicked with consumers to even Apple’s surprise.
+Apps have made some developers rich and, for others, provide a viable income stream.
+But apps are not necessarily an efficient way to deliver functionality.
+To reach the widest number of users separate apps must be developed for each mobile platform and maintained and updated across these platforms.
+And for people to get them, they have to be purchased, downloaded, and maintained on their devices.

-It makes sense that the smaller the screen the more likely a consumer would prefer an app.
-It’s a shame though to have to lose your collection when changing phones, or borrowing one.
+It makes sense that the smaller the screen, the more likely a consumer would prefer an app.

 Read full article: [no longer available]